-Unified Modeling Language is a graphical set of modeling formalisms: it provides a toolkit which enables one to model the structural aspects of a system as well as its behavior [7].
+Unified Modeling Language is a graphical set of modeling formalisms: it provides a toolkit which enables to model the structural aspects of a system as well as its behavior [Booch et al. 1998].

-UML is owned by the Object Management Group, and its current version is UML 2.3 [8].
+UML is owned by the Object Management Group, and its current version is UML 2.3 [OMG 2010].

 Its main advantage is that it is considered as a standard formalism by a large worldwide community of users.

 An UML model (Class diagram, Use Case diagram...) is an abstraction of a system from the real world located at the lowest abstraction level: M0.
 Such an abstraction takes place at a higher level: M1.
-It is defined by its metamodel at a higher level: M2.
-This meta-model describes, using a language or formalism, the elements that can be used todesign the model and their relationships with each other.
+It is defined by its meta-model at a higher level: M2.
+This meta-model describes, using a language or formalism, the elements that can be used to design the model and their relationships with each other.
+Such a description is defined at a higher level by Meta Object Facility (MOF), a language used to describe other languages.
+This level is M3.
+MOF it is defined on itself, i.e. it is described in MOF terms.
+Hence, there is no level higher than M3 (figure 2).